cyberaide/bookmanager-service/manual.md

+## Instructions on how to get the Bookmanager Service to run on your device

-# Instructions to get the Docker Service Running
+## Instructions to get the Docker Service Running

 1. Please ensure docker is installed and under setting expose daemon on tcp... is checked